 For the second evaluation step the main criteria will be manufacturability.
 After the competition, full-scale experiments of the winning designs will be conducted at the research group’s laboratory in Vienna, Austria.
 So, while reducing material think about simultaneously optimizing the structural performance and the overall buildability.
 Ask yourself: Is the required load-bearing capacity fulfilled?
 Did you adapt and simplify the geometry to facilitate manufacturing?
 Is the integration of reinforcement generally feasible?
 The load-bearing capacity of your design will be evaluated based on a nonlinear numerical assessment.
-Compliance with the outlined structural requirements is assessed according to a point system as follows:
+Compliance with the outlined structural requirements is assessed according to following categories:

 Do stability problems need to be considered?